kimyvgy/nuxt-page-cache/README.md

     // enable page-cache module for the production only
     enabled: process.env.NODE_ENV === 'production',

+    // add x-cache-status header into response:
+    // MISS: The page was not found in Cache Storage
+    // HIT: The page was found in Cache Storage
+    // NONE: The page is not eligible for caching
+    cacheStatusHeader: 'x-cache-status',

     // If you provide a version, it will be stored inside cache.
     // Later when you deploy a new version, old cache will be
     // automatically purged.